 - 1. One at a time, cycle shut and open all production well control valves. - 2.
-Ensure there is a positive shut off on each well head control valve.
+Ensure there is a positive shut off on each well head control valve. - 3.
+Ensure production well kill pump is operationally tested.

-- 1. Ensure hydraulic actuator units are fueled up and attached to KS-14, KS-17 and KS-18 Velan isolation valves. - 2.
+- 1. Ensure Velan valve electric actuators are operational to KS-14, KS-17, KS-18, and KS-19. - 2.
 Operationally test the emergency diesel generator (EDG). - 3.
 Check status of all emergency generators.

-- 1. Call all off shift operators and notify them that they are on standby call in. - 2.
+- 1. Notify all on-call O&M employees of their current on-call status. - 2.
 Review plant trip procedures. - 3.
 Ensure all on shift personnel know the location of the STOP button on the CITECT screen. - 4.
 Walk down production well bleed system.